 The amount of money invested in ethical funds has trebled over the past 10 years according to the Investment Association.

-The growing demand has been backed by increased political pressure for fund managers and pension trustees to incorporate environmental, social and governance (ESG) factors as part of their investment process.
+The growing demand has been backed by increased political pressure for fund managers and pension trustees to incorporate environmental, social and governance (ESG) factors as part of their ethical investment process.

 Those that support this responsible investment approach argue that this isn’t just about doing the right thing: it is about managing longer term risks and generating sustainable returns.